NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 ```
 Here you see the `%>%` operator.
 This operator is a pipe, and sends the output from one function to the next, similar to `|` in bash.
 Note that a specific data structure is needed to calculate distances correctly.
 If an allele is missing, it should be represented by `NA`, which is why we change all `0` to `NA`.
 Also note that the row names need to have the sample ID's, which can be found in the "FILE" column.
+A factor is a categorical variable.

 To calculate distances from the data and create a tree: